 Why do we celebrate Raksha Bandhan?

 We celebrate Raksha Bandhan to celebrate love and unity.
-It is a festival now celebrated between brothers and sisters, but was celebrated between husband and wife in ancient times.
+It is a festival now celebrated between brothers and sisters but was celebrated between a husband and wife in ancient times.
 We celebrate Raksha Bandhan to strengthen the bond between brothers and sisters.

 How is Raksha Bandhan celebrated?

 Raksha Bandhan is celebrated by sisters tying a sacred thread on their brothers’ hands and sharing sweets.
 The brother promises that he shall be his sister’s protector for his entire life.